AdaCore/spark2014/docs/lrm/source/subprograms.rst

-    [If it is intended that a ghost entity should not have any runtime representation (e.g., if the entity is used only in discharging proof obligations and is not referenced (directly or indirectly) in any enabled (e.g., via an Assertion_Policy pragma) assertions), then the Import aspect of the entity may be specified to be True.]
+    [If it is intended that a ghost entity should not have any runtime representation (e.g., if the entity is used only in discharging verification conditions and is not referenced (directly or indirectly) in any enabled (e.g., via an Assertion_Policy pragma) assertions), then the Import aspect of the entity may be specified to be True.]